 Lunch at Myohyangsan Travel Company Restaurant which also features a great souvenir shop.

 Head to the local Folklore Park where there may be chances to engage in traditional Korean activities and some more modern activities too (extra charges apply for partaking in the local games, these will vary from game to game) or you can simply walk around and enjoy the scenery and watch the locals

 Visit the Art Studio which holds over 250 pieces of DPRK fine arts in six large halls – some very cool and eye opening art pieces here!

 Bonbu Kindergarten and performance – Famous for training the Children who perform in the skipping scene of the Arirang Mass games as well as its long history of training artistic performers.
 The performance here is the best of any Kindergarten in the country.

-Board the 6:30pm overnight sleeper train to Beijing.
+Board the 6:30pm overnight train from Dandong to Beijing.

 • Twin share accommodation (single supplements are available for an extra 40 EUR per night).